-School/College name: The Greenfield & Hurst Drive Federation

-Academic Year: September 2023/2024
+School/College name: The Greenfield & Hurst Drive Federation Academic Year: September 2023/ 2024

-Return declaration to: Emma Kight, Chair of Governors by: Friday 15th September 2023
+Return declaration to: Chair of Governors by:

-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in you school) · 2.
-The entirety of KCSiE 2023 Click or tap to enter a date.
-Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I do not agree and require further I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, know how to report this and discuss my concerns with the DSL DDSL team in my school I do not agree and require further I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
+The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+2. The entirety of KCSiE 2023 Click or tap to enter a date.
+3. Having read the above guidance, I understand my strategic leadership role and responsibilities to work with my corporate GB to ensure that all staff and volunteers comply with such guidance and safeguarding arrangements at all times I agree or I do not agree and require further support from DSL 4.
+I am aware of who within my school leadership and management are the DSL and Deputy(s) for safeguarding are Mireilli Forrest Elle Savage Holly Clifford Hayley Nicolas Lisa Moore 5.
+If I need support or am worried about the wellbeing and safety of a child(ren), or I suspect a child is at risk of being harmed, I know how to report this and discuss my concerns with the DSL/ DDSL team in my school I agree or I do not agree and require further support from DSL 6.
+I know that further guidance, together with copies of the policies mentioned above, are available on the school's website and the HGfL website.
+Staff Shard Drive.
+School Website Homepage - Hertfordshire Grid for Learning (thegrid.org.uk)